 The Little Spoon website is fun and very easy to navigate.
-You select one of three plans: Babyblends—organic pureed food for babies; Plates—kid-sized meals for toddlers and up; and Boosters—natural remedies to common ailments, probiotics, and vitamins, all in powder form.
+You select one of four plans: Babyblends—organic puréed food for babies; Plates—kid-sized meals for toddlers and up; Smoothies—cold-pressed organic packs; and Boosters—natural remedies to common ailments, probiotics, and vitamins, all in powder form.

 All of Little Spoon's meals are fresh, not frozen.
 While you can transfer them to the freezer for longer storage, the company recommends eating them soon and then ordering more.